Summary

 3. Where can potential distributors find more information about MLM performance bonuses?

-The most reliable sources are the company’s official compensation plan, policies and procedures, back-office training materials, and compliance documentation from where potential distributors find more information about MLM performance bonuses.
+The most reliable sources are the company’s official compensation plan, policies and procedures, back-office training materials, and compliance documentation, from which potential distributors find more information about MLM performance bonuses.

 4. How is a performance bonus calculated?